BestModules-Libraries/BMV23M001/README.md

 BMV23M001
 ===========================================================

-The BMV23M001 is a sound detection module launched by Basetron, which uses I2C communication method.This document describes the Arduino Lib function and Arduino Lib installation method of BMV23M001.
-The sample demonstrates the state of getting ambient sounds.
+The Best Modules BMV23M001 is a sound detector module, which uses the I2C communication method.
+This document provides the description of the BMV23M001 Arduino Lib functions and how to install the Arduino Lib.
+The example uses the BMV23M001 module to demonstrate the functions of getting ambient sound status.

 This library can be installed via the Arduino Library manager.
 Search for **BMV23M001**.